The Lord in risen! Alleluia!

 We give you thanks, great God, for the hope we have in Jesus.
 We praise you for his presence with us.
 Because he lives, we look for eternal life with you, knowing that nothing past, present, or yet to come, can separate us from your great love. made known in Jesus Christ, our Lord.

 God of glory, fill your people with the power that flows from Christ’s resurrection.
 May it signal the beginning of a renewed humanity, risen to new life with Christ, who lives and reigns with you and the Holy Spirit, one God, forever and ever.
 Amen.

 From the Bible

-Here is the dramatic re-enactment of the reading by the Lumo group.
+Here is the dramatic re-enactment of the Gospel reading by the Lumo group (it includes some extra bits, including the burial of Jesus and more resurrection appearances).
 If you have trouble connecting you can go directly to YouTube at:

 Before a time of prayer you may like to spend some time in silence sitting still.
 Close your eyes lightly.
 Sit relaxed but alert.
 Simply be still and open to God.
 You may prefer to do this while listening to the ‘Optional reflective music’ below.

 The reflective music is ‘Alive again’, by Lucy Kong and Raina Ashford (at Marketplace in Bondi, Sydney).
 If you have problems connecting, also try this link at Vimeo:

 Our prayers today are brought to us by Ros Robinson from Cootamundra Uniting Church.